Geo Tests: Reading Your Results

 Scale tests are the exact opposite.
 If observed results are higher than predicted results, that’s when we know a channel is making an impact.
 If predicted results are higher, the results are inconclusive.

-Measured uses industry-standard methods to draw these conclusions.
+Measured uses industry-standard methods to find your test's confidence level.
 For any test, there are initially two different scenarios that are run against each other:

-1. A baseline hypothesis that assumes there will be no positive lift from the test
+1. A baseline hypothesis that assumes there will be no change from normal business during the test

-2. A positive hypothesis that assumes test conditions will cause an increase in lift
+2. A positive hypothesis that assumes test conditions will cause a change in the number of transactions

 The goal is to prove the baseline hypothesis wrong.
 For each test, our platform reports the probability that the results we found would still happen under baseline conditions.
 The lower that probability is, the less likely the results are due to random chance.

-The confidence rating you see with your results is calculated as 1 minus that probability rating.
-For instance, if a 3% probability was found that your results would still have occurred without the test, it would be 1 minus 3%, or a confidence rating of 97%.
+The confidence level you see with your results is calculated as 1 minus that probability level.
+For instance, if a 3% probability was found that your results would still have occurred without the test, it would be 1 minus 3%, or a confidence level of 97%.

 Incremental ROAS and CPO